-The policies listed below represent the standard policies for many, but not all PBS classes offered in the Fall 24/Spring 25 academic year.
+The policies listed below represent the standard policies for many, but not all PBS classes offered in the Fall 25/Spring 26 academic year.
 Policies listed directly in a course syllabus take precedence over these policies.
 Students should carefully read over their syllabuses and address any questions about policies with their instructor.
 To review policies from previous academic terms, click here.

 Accessibility and Accommodation

-Every attempt will be made to provide accessibility measures (accommodations) to students with qualifying medical conditions (e.g. mental health, learning, chronic health, physical, hearing, vision, neurological, etc.), under the Americans with Disabilities Act.
-You must have established your eligibility for support services through Accessible Educational Services for qualifying medical conditions.
-Note that services are confidential, may take time to put in place, and are forward moving.
-Captions and alternate media for print materials may take three or more weeks to get produced.
-Please contact Accessible Educational Services (AES) at 812-855-7578 as soon as possible if accessibility measures are needed.
-The office is located on the basement floor of Eigenmann Hall, #001.
+Indiana University is dedicated to ensuring that students with disabilities (e.g., chronic health, neurodevelopmental, neurological, sensory, psychological, and emotional, including mental health, etc.) have the support services and reasonable accessibility measures (accommodations) needed to provide equal access to academic programs.
+You must establish your eligibility for support services through Accessible Educational Services (AES).
+Note that services are confidential, may take time to put into place, and are not retroactive; citations and alternate media for print materials may take three or more weeks to produce.
+Contact Accessible Educational Services as soon as possible to register for services.
+The office is located on the basement floor of Eigenmann Hall in Room 001 and is open Monday through Friday, 8 a.m. to 5 p.m.

 Counseling and Psychological Services